 There is also a risk associated with possible misinterpretation of tax laws.
 This could result in an increase in tax charges or the creation of additional tax liabilities.
 Failure to manage the risks associated with changes in the taxation rates or law, or misinterpretation of the law, could materially adversely affect the Group's business, financial condition, results of operations and/or prospects.
-The Group is also exposed to the risk that tax authorities may take a different view to the Group on the treatment of certain items.
+The Group is also exposed to the risk that tax authorities may take a different view to the Group on the treatment of certain items, which could result in unexpected charges arising for the Group.